 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.

 Please let us know if you are arriving earlier or staying later in Longyearbyen, as we are happy to assist you with any extra overnights that you might want to arrange.

 With only twelve passenger cabins, our ship is smaller than most ships in Svalbard, allowing us to travel farther and into smaller inlets than other cruise ships.
-Our small group size gives us the flexibility to stay at perfect photographic moments to capture world-class images.
-This means that we can see things other ships miss.
+Our small group size gives us the flexibility to stay at perfect photographic moments to capture world-class images, thus you will see things other ships miss.
 With two leaders and only twelve passengers, you will receive plenty of individual attention.
-We also use enough Zodiacs to allow plenty of room for our travelers and their photography gear.
+We also use enough Zodiacs to allow plenty of room for you and your photography gear.

 A decent amount of sea ice is present during this time, which provides a good platform to walk onto the shore.
 When this “ice platform” melts, it is almost impossible to climb onto the shore and over the shoreline banks, which decreases the number of landing possibilities.
-Polar bears stay with the sea ice and actively look for and hunt seals, thus providing more opportunities to see them, and very large aggregations of seabirds nest along the cliffs during this time of year.
+Polar bears stay with the sea ice and actively look for and hunt seals, thus providing more opportunities to see them.
+Also, very large seabird colonies nest along the cliffs during this time of year.